hexbatch/apple-core/v1/docs/layers/a-core-layers/users.md

 A user can do an api call using a different set than his working set without leaving his working set.
 Everything still works the same, but at the end of the api call, the user is still in his chosen working set

+## Files
+upload urls can be attached to tokens, and here we define a new attribute for the user, based on the standard file attribute

 ## Bookmarks

 a series of tokens based on a bookmark, found in the user home set

-Api gives the ability to set the working set to a bookmark here
+Api gives the ability to set the working set to a bookmark here. create list and delete bookmarks.
+Organize bookmarks into a folder system

 ## Landing set